 Jeremy Pern offers a complete range of services to the full spectrum of golf course developers including public bodies, private clients and commercial developers.

 Market research and site appraisal with a view to defining the most suitable project.
 Forecasts for the construction and management of the golf club (maintenance, hospitality, administration).
+Design and production of development funding plans.

+Resort and Residential Master planning.
+Course layouts providing optimal integration of the course into the natural environment, guaranteeing high playing quality and compliance with approved budgets.
 Plans and invitations to tender to ensure that work proceeds smoothly using the state of the art techniques (GPS directed earth moving, contouring, drainage, irrigation, seeding, sodding and planting).
+Coordination with other members of the project development team.

 In accordance with the client's wishes, assistance with the appointment of construction specialists (site supervisors, shapers, green keepers) to companies selected to build the course.
+Regular monitoring of works in order to manage quality and progress.

 Preparation of initial studies, or course audits, and programme of works for the renovation, restoration or reconstruction of existing courses.
 Preparation of invitation to tender for works or technical assistance to the course maintenance team.